Family Houses

 Owners

 Compared with his brothers very little is known of John Townsend [300] and it is strange that when the children of Richard Townsend [201] were left in the care of their uncles, as described above, John then aged 51 was not included as a guardian.
-Trained as a barrister it is thought that he did not practice for long.
+Trained as a barrister, it is thought that he did not practice for long.
 He was Sovereign of Clonakilty in 1719/20 and again in 1728 and it might have been during this period that he bought Skirtagh in the town.
-When John died in 1756 there is no record as to what happened to the house.
+When John died in 1756 there is no record about what happened to the house.
 The eldest son, Rev Richard Townsend [301], was presumably resident in his various parishes thus leaving the property to either John Townsend [303] or Philip Townsend [304].
 Either way, 'Scartagh Cottage' was leased in 1783 to Dr. William Callanan a well known doctor, prosperous merchant and noted United Irish leader of the time.
 The Convent of Mercy was built on the site of Skirtagh Cottage in 1856.

 'An Officer of the Long Parliament' contains very few details about this branch of the family and focuses primarily on Commander John Townsend [316] who joined the Royal Navy circa 1778 and saw much active service during the war against France.
 Poor eyesight forced him to retire from the navy following which he settled in Clonakilty and was appointed Recorder of the town.
 Two of his sons, Richard Boyle Townsend [332] and Horatio Townsend [334] took Holy Orders and his third son, John Sealy Townsend [333], was a most distinguished barrister, renowned for his brilliant advocacy and his photographic memory.
 He was a major contributor to 'An Officer of the Long Parliament'.
 Mention must also be made of Rev Richard Townsend [337] who was one of the finest mathematicians of his day.
 He was a Senior Fellow and Examiner in Mathematics & Mathematical Physics at Trinity College, Dublin and a Fellow of the Royal Society.